-All noncitizens that enter the United States are presumed to be "immigrants," which means that the government presumes that they are entering with the intention of living permanently in the United States.
-16 So called "non-immigrants" are those noncitizens who are admitted within one of a number of specifically defined categories in the INA.
-17 Each category has a letter designation.
-In general, the noncitizen who enters in one of these categories must have demonstrated both a specific non-immigrant purpose for entry and an intention not to remain in the United States permanently.
-18 The most common categories of non-immigrants are business visitors and tourists (B-1 and B-2), students and exchange visitors (F, M, or J), and temporary workers (H).
-Non-immigrants will generally have a visa stamp in their passports evidencing
+All noncitizens that enter the United States are presumed to be "immigrants," which means that the government presumes that they are entering with the intention of living permanently in the United States.17 So called "non-immigrants" are those noncitizens who are admitted within one of a number of specifically defined categories in the INA.18 Each category has a letter

-12 It is also possible for a person to be a permanent resident and not to have a green card.
+13 It is also possible for a person to be a permanent resident and not to have a green card.
 Sometimes these cards take a long time to process.
 In the interim, most permanent residents will have a stamp in their passports as evidence of their status.
 The card is evidence of status, not a precondition of status, so a person remains a permanent resident even after the card expires.

-13 Conditional residence expires after two years, unless it is extended.
+14 Conditional residence expires after two years, unless it is extended.
 See 8 U.S.C. § 1186a.
 This status is most typically conferred on spouses of U.S. Citizens in situations in which the marriage was less than two years old at the time of approval of the residence.
 Conditional residents can petition to remove the conditions on their residence after two years.
 See 8 U.S.C. § 1186a(c).

-14 See 8 U.S.C. §§ 1101(a)(13)(C), 1182.
+15 See 8 U.S.C. §§ 1101(a)(13)(C), 1182.
 An exception to this rule was the so-called Fleuti doctrine which provided that an "innocent, casual, and brief" departure which is not "meaningfully interruptive" of permanent resident status will not subject a permanent resident to the entry doctrine upon return to the United States.
 Rosenberg v.
 Fleuti, 374 U.S. 449, 462-63 (1963).
 The U.S. Supreme Court has upheld the Fleuti doctrine for lawful permanent residents convicted of offenses prior to the 1996 changes in the immigration laws.
 Vartelas v.
 Holder, 132 S.Ct.
 1479 (2012).
-15 See Appendix 2.
+16 See Appendix 2.

-16 8 U.S.C. § 1101(a)(15).
+17 8 U.S.C. § 1101(a)(15).